A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Numerical experiments

-\begin{itemize} \item Equal allocation (EA).
-This is the simplest method to conduct experiments.
+We use four algorithms as benchmarks for comparison. \begin{itemize} \item Equal allocation (EA).
 The simulation budget is equally allocated to all designs, i.e., $N_i = T/k$ and $w_i = 1/k$, for $i \in \mathcal{K}$.
-The equal allocation is a good benchmark for performance comparison. \item OCBA allocation (see \cite{chen2000simulation}).
+The equal allocation is a good benchmark for performance comparison. \item OCBA allocation \citep{chen2000simulation}.
 OCBA is guided by the asymptotically optimal allocation rule defined in \eqref{OCBA allocation rule}.
-We implement a fully sequential OCBA procedure, which allocates a single replication at each step according to the “most starving” technique in \cite{chen2011stochastic}.
-Similarly, at each step, sample means and variances are used as plug-in estimates for the true means and variances to calculate the OCBA allocation ratios. \item AOAP allocation (see \cite{peng2018ranking}).
+We implement a fully sequential OCBA procedure, which allocates a single replication in each iteration according to the “most starving” technique in \cite{chen2011stochastic}.
+Similarly, in each iteration, sample means and variances are used as plug-in estimates for the true means and variances to calculate the OCBA allocation ratios. \item AOAP allocation \citep{peng2018ranking}.
 AOAP is an efficient budget allocation procedure that achieves both one-step-head optimality and asymptotic optimality.
-AOAP requires the variances of designs to be known, and again, we use sample variances as plug-in estimates for the true variances.
-When the simulation budget goes to infinity, AOAP reaches the asymptotically optimal budget allocation ratios defined in \eqref{large deviation ratio}. \end{itemize}
+It requires the variances of designs to be known, and again, we use sample variances as plug-in estimates for the true variances.
+As iteration increases, AOAP achieves the asymptotically optimal budget allocation ratios defined in \eqref{large deviation ratio}. \item FBKT allocation \citep{hong2022solving}.
+FBKT is an efficient fixed-budget allocation algorithm specifically designed for solving large-scale problems.
+Different from the other benchmarks and our proposed algorithms, FBKT does not aim to achieve a certain static allocation rule.
+We implement a sequential FBKT procedure (with $\phi = 3$) instead of its variant for parallel computing environment. \end{itemize}

-\subsection{Test Problems}
+\subsubsection{Test problems}